 One of the things I do is to record P/L throughout the day, even if I have already realized the position, to improve my exits.
 To be specific, I record P/L at 6 different time intervals before close.
-I later check results against some other parameters.
+I later check the results against some other parameters.

 Why do I second guess (my quite good strategies)?
 Because it’s very hard to detach from money when having a really bad day or good day.
 On bad days I start hoping for the better, and on good days I’m afraid of giving away money.
 Completely irrational, and I know it.
 But still very hard to put emotions completely on the sidelines.

-Because I keep records I can calculate quite exactly how much my second guessing is costing me.
+Because I keep records I can calculate quite exactly how much my second-guessing is costing me.
 Below is a chart showing my accumulated profits since October 2015:

 The pink line shows the completely mechanical results, while the blue line is my actual trading.
-The difference is huge, both relatively and money wise.
-So to refrain me from more second guessing I have made a big poster on my wall showing all my five rules.
+The difference is huge, both relatively and money-wise.
+So to refrain me from more second-guessing I have made a big poster on my wall showing all my five rules.
 Yes, five simple rules.
 Also, instead of sitting in front of the computer, I’m better off walking the dog, going to the pub or chasing girls.
 The more I stare at the screen, the more stupid mistakes I make!

 On a side note: My day trading has not been very good over the last two years.
 One reason is that I’m being forced to trade less because of new non-display fees from NYSE (I only trade Nasdaq stocks now), and the second reason I’m focusing more on long-term positions.
 Long-term positions give me more peace of mind because it involves fewer decisions.